betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 * *Maybe* means the feature may exist depending on other factors outside of the typical user's control.
 * Numbered footnotes are links to additional information.
-* Abbreviations have balloon hints which are revealed by hovering the mouse over them.
+* Abbreviations have balloon hints that are revealed by hovering the mouse over them.
 * [TBD](#tbd) means to be done.

 Feature | [Zoom](https://www.zoom.us) | [WebEx Meetings](https://www.webex.com)<sup>[aw](#webex-notes-aw)</sup>